ooni/spec/opos/Measurements-and-url-policy.md

 # Measurements and URL policy

-This document explains the policy we follow when considering what URLs and Measurements should be scheduled via OPOS and/or any other system run by OONI to gather network measurement data.
+This document explains the policy we follow when considering what URLs and Measurements should be scheduled via the OONI Probe Orchestration System (OPOS) and/or any other system run by OONI to gather network measurement data.

 1. To the extent that it is possible we will always do what is best for users of OONI.